mohamadsolouki/Computer-vision-emotion-detection/README.md

 You can upload an image for emotion detection or use the webcam feed for real-time emotion detection.

-## Model Training

-To train the emotion detection model, you can run the `model.py` file or execute the cells in the `model.ipynb` notebook.
-The model architecture and training process are defined in these files.
-The trained model will be saved as `xception_model.h5`.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to customize the README file based on your specific project details and requirements.